Web Services Invocation Framework: Structure

-WSIF uses providers to support these multiple WSDL bindings.
+The WSIF uses providers to support these multiple WSDL bindings.
 A provider is a piece of code that supports a WSDL extension and allows invocation of the service through that particular implementation.
 WSIF providers use the J2SE JAR service provider specification, making them discoverable at runtime.

 Clients can utilize new implementations and delegate the choice of port to the infrastructure and runtime, which allows the implementation to be chosen on the basis of quality of service characteristics or business policy.

 Bindings for EJBs, JMS, and JCA

 WSIF defines additional binding extensions so that Enterprise JavaBean (EJBs), local Java classes, software accessible over message queues using the Java Message Service (JMS) API, and software that can be invoked using the Java Connector architecture can also be described in WSDL.
-WSIF is packaged with providers that allow transparent invocation given the corresponding WSDL description.
+WSIF is packaged with providers that enable transparent invocation based on the corresponding WSDL description..